Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 We ran into issues as the bucket was created in another region, hence we create a bucket in the us-central region and transfer the files.
 `gsutil cp -r gs://qwiklabs-gcp-03-76e67ede2d2c/* gs://mb_qwiklabs-gcp-03-76e67ede2d2c/`

-We cant rename the bucket hence we alter the data.csv
+We cant rename the bucket hence we alter the data.csv.
+Encountering issues
 ![]()
 ![]()
 ![]()